 As you ask the last question, begin recording your group's responses on your whiteboard.
 Start a list of characteristics or traits of a transformed youth group.
-Your list might look something similar to the one on the following page...
+Your list might look something similar to the one below...

 Characteristics of a Transformed Youth Group